zhu-ha/Animated-Wallpaper-iOS-17.0-Latest/README.md

 1. Create a folder to store the Wallpapers as Images
 2. Create another folder to store them as .txt
 3. Edit the shortcut based on your Wallpapers selection and the folders
-4. Create an automation for when app is opened and select save as txt
+4. Create an automation for when app is opened and select save as txt shortcut and then add the switch wallpaper option to switch to a static one
-5. Create an automation for when app is closed and select switcher
+5. Create an automation for when app is closed and select switcher shortcut

+## Shortcuts links

    [SaveAsText](https://www.icloud.com/shortcuts/63d53502c1f54d03abf204374e652d17)

    [Switcher](https://www.icloud.com/shortcuts/b1d9aae1888e412d8afcb58dc4e83f3f)

-## Credits
+### Credits
 - [LeminLimez](https://github.com/leminlimez) - Nugget creator

 - [PosterRestore](https://discord.com/invite/gWtzTVhMvh) - Posterboard